 What is a school based health center (SBHC)?
-The UCFS school based health center at Montville High School and Norwich Technical High School is a doctor’s office inside of your child’s school.
+The UCFS school-based health center at Montville High School, Norwich Technical High School and Norwich Free Academy (NFA) is a doctor’s office inside of your child’s school.
 The services are provided by an APRN (advanced practice registered nurse) and behavioral health clinician who are experts in adolescent health and are employed by UCFS.
 The intention of the UCFS SBHC is to supplement the care your child receives at their pediatrician’s office.
 The UCFS SBHC staff communicates with your child’s primary care physician to keep them updated about the care your child receives at the UCFS SBHC.

 The goals of a SBHC are to: